ashfurrow/blog/source/blog/2016-07-31-stargate-sg-1-in-50-hours.html.markdown

 background_image_source: https://twitter.com/CloudyConway/status/759432930317967361
 ---

-I've written before about one of my favourite science fiction shows, [Star Trek Voyager](/blog/star-trek-voyager-in-40-hours/).
-I really liked the format of that post, where I break the show down into bitesize chunks, so I decided to do it again with _Stargate SG-1_.
+I'v e written before about one of my favourite science fiction shows, [Star Trek Voyager](/blog/star-trek-voyager-in-40-hours/).
+I really liked the format of that post, where I break the show down into bitesized chunks, so I decided to do it again with _Stargate SG-1_.

 What I love about _SG-1_ is that the characters aren't from the 23rd century, and they're not from Kobol and the Twelve Colonies, and they're not from a galaxy far, far away.
 They're people _now_ with the strengths and flaws of _us_ as we exist _today_.
-Well technically as we existed in the late 90's, but still.
+Well technically as we existed in the late 90s, but still.
 It's so easy to relate to the characters because they're so much closer to us as an audience.

 One of the largest villains in the first season is a goddamn _US Senator_ who thinks the whole Stargate program is too expensive and wants to shut it down to save money.
 That would totally happen!